 Now imagine a different design situation.
 Think about a software that is more timely and expensive to build - in other words the fixed costs of starting are higher.
 Some examples include an invoice software or enterprise employee benefits tools.
 If you are building either of these, you will likely need to invest more time in collecting qualitative data from users such as how did they hear about the software, what did they expect to see upon first logging in, and so on.

 After releasing a working version of your product to the public (or beta users) you need to have relentlessly high standards to collect and analyze feedback to make future versions - or iterations - better.
-Builders who use data continually raise the bar to drive high-quality products, services, and processes.
+Builders who use data transformation technology to continually raise the bar to drive high-quality products, services, and processes.
 These builders ensure that defects do not get sent down the line and that problems that are fixed stay fixed.
 They use data to confirm these improvements.

 Scaling Your Product with Data Insights